SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/index.md

 ### data/read

-Gets all metering sensor readings with values and time per requested period.
+Gets all metering or virtual sensor readings with values and time per requested period.
+It can't be used with discrete sensor.

 #### parameters